fergal92/pp5-ecommerce/README.md

 ### Console error
 There is an error in the console when a product is in the shopping bag.
 The error indicates that this is due to Stripe.

+### Future Improvements
+- Add the ability to edit full name and username in the my profile form
+- Integrate the ratings functionality with the review feature

 ## Credits
 ### Code